JurajKubelka/docker-exercise/README.md

 docker run --rm -v nginx-test-volume:/opt/data -v "$(pwd):/opt/backup:ro" ubuntu bash -c "cd /opt/data && tar xvf /opt/backup/backup.tar --strip 2"
 ```

+The above snippet works only for local docker contexts due to `$(pwd)` usage that will point to another directory in a remote disk in case of remote contexts.
+The [restore-volumes.sh](restore-volumes.sh) provides solution that backups locally in any context.

 ## nginx Dockerfile

 The [docker](docker) directory show how to build and run the nginx service with a named volume that contains particular files from [server-files](server-files).